John Oringer on Microstock Video (Footage)

 How many video contributors sell their work on Shutterstock?

-Shutterstock’s contributor base includes over 100,000 users (as of 2008).
-This number includes photographers, videographers, and artists.
-By registering on Shutterstock as a contributor, you can automatically upload photos, vector images, and videos to start earning.
+By registering as a Shutterstock contributor, you can upload photos, vector images, and videos to begin earning.